NoelV11/Secode/README.md

 # Secode
-Detecting Insecure Coding and making your code
+Detecting Insecure Code and making your code
 Secure!